 I went down for surgery & was in there for nearly 2 hours.
-Usually the mums would go down to theatre alone & the other parent would stay with baby but because my mum was there & I was so terrified of surgery, my partner was allowed to come with me.
-Being in theatre was scary, I had never in my life had an operation before therefore I was petrified.
+Usually the mums would go down to theatre alone & the other parent would stay with baby but because my mum was there & I was so terrified of going to theatre alone, my partner was allowed to come with me.
+Being in theatre was scary, I had never had an operation before hence why I was so scared.
 I had a spinal in my back & a cannula drip in my hand.. within minutes my body was completely numb and I didn’t feel a thing despite being tense the whole time and being scared that I would feel it all.
 I kept drifting out of consciousness due to the morphine, time went so quickly for me and it literally felt like twenty minutes, little did I know we had been in there for 2 hours.
-My OH must have been bored sh*tless but I am so thankful to have him in my life, my labour was scary and happened extremely quickly – the midwives have told me that next time I’m going to need to have a home birth or at least going to need to ring an ambulance if labour comes on suddenly again.
-They say your 2nd baby comes quicker so that’s going to be fun & it will be interesting to see if I have another back labour or if I experience ‘normal labour & contractions’ with baby number 2.
-However I still to this day can’t believe that my body housed a baby and then pushed her out without any pain relief whatsoever.
-How the hell did I do that?
-Women are absolutely incredible & labour is a beautiful thing (probably not if you’re at the other end) but the whole concept of it amazes me.
+My partner must have been so bored but I am so thankful to have him in my life, my labour was scary and happened extremely quickly.
+We stayed in hospital for 2 days, after surgery I couldn’t do much at all, I had no energy & I most definitely couldn’t walk which meant that Daddy changed the first nappy, got her dressed for the first time and comforted her when I couldn’t.
+I felt so guilty, and when you’ve had a baby inside you for so long and they’re suddenly being taken away from you and handled by somebody else while you just have to sit and watch, it’s heartbreaking.
+I remember being too weak to hold her & that really upset me.

 I tried to breastfeed and she just wouldn’t latch, your milk doesn’t usually come in until day 3 anyway so I found it incredibly hard to feed her and with help from the breastfeeding nurse I managed to feed her through a tiny syringe (I didn’t know this was a thing either but apparently syringing milk off your boob is the new norm when you become a mum?) who’d have known..
 I never did manage to get her to latch and I successfully express fed my milk for 2 weeks straight before I couldn’t deal with the pain anymore.
 I do regret not trying harder and pushing through it but I know that I made the right decision because at just 3 months old Alyssia was diagnosed with CMPA which would have brought a whole load more of problems getting the diagnosis as I eat quite a lot of dairy in my diet anyway.